Explore Revelationship

 The Story of The Journey To Transformative Intimacy With Christ

 The word revelationship was "invented" when Dr. Randy Colver was teaching interns at Coweta Community Church.
-He was explaining how God reveals himself for the purpose of relationship with us.
+He was explaining how God reveals himself to us for the purpose of relationship.
 He wrote "revelation" on the whiteboard and then accidentally kept writing "ship."
-To the interns and to the authors, the apply-descriptive word refers to "the ways God reveals us as he pursues us for relationship."
+To the interns and to the authors, the aptly descriptive word refers to "the ways God reveals us as he pursues us for relationship."

 A Family Story